-The problem, as I saw it, was that some in the profession appeared to feel that they had to live down silence our most vociferous detractors.
+I felt that chiropractic offered a new with proper communication, we could win new friends and silence our most vociferous detractors.
 Truth has a way of doing that.
-I knew that established medical procedures had failed to correct many of the problems afflicting the human species and that the clinical experience of chiropractors demonstrated conclusively that we had the answer to many of medicine's most notable failures.
+I knew that established medical procedures had failed to correct many of the problems afflicting many of the human species and that the clinical experience of chiropractors demonstrated conclusively that we has the answer to many of medicine's most notable failures.